Tureckiy-zart/TUI/docs/workflows/tasks/COMPONENT_CREATION_CHECKLIST.md

 This checklist ensures all Extension components comply with architectural rules, Authority Contracts, and project standards. **All items must be verified before a component is considered complete.**

-> **Note:** For refactoring existing components, use the [Component Review & Improvement Pipeline (18A)](../foundation/FOUNDATION_STEP_PIPELINE.md) instead of this checklist.
+> **Reference:** This checklist is aligned with the [Component Creation Pipeline (C0-C10)](../foundation/COMPONENT_CREATION_PIPELINE.md).
+All steps in this checklist correspond to pipeline steps C0-C10. **Note:** For refactoring existing components, use the [Component Review & Improvement Pipeline (18A)](../foundation/FOUNDATION_STEP_PIPELINE.md) instead of this checklist.
 This checklist is for creating new components only.

 **Reference:** This checklist is based on the component lifecycle protocol for creating new components.
 For refactoring existing components, use the [Component Review & Improvement Pipeline (18A)](../foundation/FOUNDATION_STEP_PIPELINE.md) instead.
 See [EXTENSION_AUTHORITY.md](../../architecture/EXTENSION_AUTHORITY.md) for Extension Authority Contract and [AUTHORITY_NAVIGATION.md](../../architecture/AUTHORITY_NAVIGATION.md) for all Authority Contracts.

 ---

-## Pre-Creation Verification
+## Pre-Creation Verification - C0

 ### Authority & Lock Check